oxcompsoc/learntocode/session2/Notes.md

 <!-- Will do Q1, 4, 5, 6 in lesson -->
 ### Exercise 5.
-What are the outputs of the following program segments?
+Read the following code blocks and predict their results.

   ```python
   # a)